amustafaozkayam/Python/README.md

 # Python

-This repositories includes some python examples..
+This repositories includes some basic python examples..